axelputra14/Applaunch/README.md

 # Applaunch
-App launcher made with Tauri
+Personal project of app launcher made with Tauri.
+Still Work in Progress